Kick-Ass (character): Dave Lizewski

 Gigante and three disguised cops rob Rocco, intending to make a fortune and leave New York.
 In response, Rocco orders the killing of everyone found in a mask, resulting in the deaths of four Justice Forever members and the kidnapping of Dave's roommate Todd.
 Later Kick-Ass rescues Mindy from a cop working for Rocco, brutally killing him.
 Dave goes to rescue Todd in Big Daddy's monster truck.
 Dave is briefly overpowered by the thugs holding Todd, but ends up electrocuting them all.
 Dave decides to abandon his superhero identity, instead joining the police and remaining with Valerie.
 Marcus is cleared of all charges thanks to Gigante's testimony and has rooted out the remaining corrupt elements from the force.
 Dave never sees Mindy again, though he does hear of her further exploits across the world and the emergence of genuine superhumans.
+Ten years later, Dave comes out of retirement after being granted real superpowers by the Magic Order to take on the joint forces of a time-travelling alien armada from the past and Wesley Gibson's Fraternity of Super-Criminals, before joining the superhero team The Ambassadors as "Codename: America".

+Paul McQue

+Paul McQue is a simple ordinary Pittsburgh middle school student.
+Bullied at school for his father have left Paul and his mother for his boyfriend, often beaten up, Paul is recruited by Mindy as a successor to the mantle of Kick-Ass to continue Dave's legacy.
+On Paul's request, Mindy later allows him a sabbatical from the mantle to spend more time with his mother while she travels the world on her endless war against crime.

 Patience Lee

 Patience Lee is an Afghanistan war veteran who returns to find her husband has left her and run up large debts.
 She decides to steal cash from the people ruining the neighborhood, pay off her debts and give half away.
 She dons the Kick-Ass costume and allows herself to be caught.
 Once inside she uses her combat skills to take down the gangsters, and forces the boss at gunpoint to hand over all the money; after said boss sends gangsters after Patience's family, she kills them and the boss before taking over his operations as a new crime boss under the "Kick-Ass" name.